-If the message received from the Cisco IOS Gatekeeper is a RAS message that is not supported by the API function, the msgType will be set to MSG_NOT_SUPPORTED.
-If a response is required, an appropriate response will be constructed by the API function and sent to the Cisco IOS Gatekeeper.
-The header information in the UNSUPPORTED_MSG structure will be filled in by the API function.
+If the message received from the Cisco IOS Gatekeeper is a RAS message that is not supported by the API function, the msgType is set to MSG_NOT_SUPPORTED.
+If a response is required, an appropriate response is constructed by the API function and sent to the Cisco IOS Gatekeeper.
+The header information in the UNSUPPORTED_MSG structure is filled in by the API function.
 This situation could occur if the Cisco IOS Gatekeeper has been upgraded to support new messages but the API function has not been correspondingly upgraded.

-If the message received from the Cisco IOS Gatekeeper, is not recognized by the API function, the msgType will be set to UNKNOWN_MSG and the STATUS_TYPE will be set to MSG_READ_ERROR.
+If the message received from the Cisco IOS Gatekeeper, is not recognized by the API function, the msgType is set to UNKNOWN_MSG and the STATUS_TYPE is set to MSG_READ_ERROR.
 In this case, the external application should close the connection to the Cisco IOS Gatekeeper by calling the CloseGateKeeperConnection function.